 Family Sick Leave

 When necessary, employees may use up to 40 hours of sick time per year to care for ill members of their immediate family (spouse, children, and parents and parents-in-law).
 This applies to both weekly- and monthly-paid employees.
 [See MA Sick Time Law below.]
-In extreme circumstances it might be possible to extend paid family sick leave beyond five days, but any extension would have to be approved by the department's management with the concurrence of the Benefits Director.
+In extreme circumstances it might be possible to extend paid family sick leave beyond 40 hours, but any extension would have to be approved by the department's management with the concurrence of the Benefits Director.